syncfusion-content/wpf-docs/wpf/Autocomplete/Auto-Complete.md

 # AutoComplete | SfTextBoxExt

-The AutoComplete functionality provides several modes of suggestions to users while typing.
-The suggested text can be appended to the original text, or it can be displayed in a drop-down list so that the users can choose from different options.
+The AutoComplete functionality provides the several modes of suggestions to users while typing.
+The suggested text can be appended to the original text, or it can be displayed in a drop-down list so that the users can choose from the different options.

 ## AutoComplete source